Part 1: Compliance Plan

-- The College responds to all Digital Millennium Copyright Act notices according to Digital Copyright Violations Policy published on our website.
+The College responds to all Digital Millennium Copyright Act notices according to the Digital Copyright Violations Policy published on our website.

-- The border firewall is configured with a deny all policy for incoming connections.
+The border firewall is configured with an implicit deny all policy for inbound connections to end user networks.
 This prevents users from making any server service, such as a web server, ftp server, ssh, etc. available to the outside.

 1-3.
 What mechanisms are you using to educate your community?